WiCySCCNY/WiCySCCNY/README.md

 - 💞️ We looking to collaborate on future events, such as CTFs, workshops, info sessions, panels and networking events.
 - 📫 Feel free to contact us [here](https://linktr.ee/wicysccny).
 - 👩‍💻 This Github profile is currently maintained by 2021-22 E-Board members.
 - 📺 Did you miss an event?
 No worries!
-We got you.
-You can see the recordings of our events [here].
+You can see the recordings of our events [here](https://www.youtube.com/channel/UClvxxOM5jjaKcJXGfa0DK-Q).
 -

 _____________________________________